Frequently Asked Questions

 Advising Appointments

 We are available to meet with any students anytime!
-You should meet with your area of study advisor to make an education plan once you have completed around 30 units (credits).
+You should meet with your area of study advisor to make an education plan before the end of your second quarter at North.
 Students will be notified via email to schedule an appointment to meet with their area of study advisor to create this plan.

 Students can schedule an appointment online, by calling 206-934-3658, or in-person at Student Success Services on the 2nd floor of the College Center.